maxime-tournier/maxime-tournier.github.com/notes/rigid.md

 # Notes & References

 [^blending]: For the formula to make sense, the dual blending must be
-    the differentiation of the real blending.
+    the derivative of the real blending.
 Otherwise, the blended dual part will *not* be a tangent vector at $$q$$.

 [^kavan07]: Kavan, Ladislav, et al. *"Skinning with dual quaternions."*